Richard Goode, piano

 Location: Shriver Hall

 Richard Goode has set an international standard of musicianship for decades with his "unfailingly beautiful tone, effortless technical command, interpretive insight and total emotional commitment to the music" (The Washington Post).
-A lauded performer of Classical and Romantic repertoire, he presents the vast emotional landscape of Beethoven’s magnificent Diabelli Variations, as well as Mozart’s Baroque-inspired Sonata in F major and astonishingly wild Fantasia.
+A lauded performer of Classical and Romantic repertoire, he presents the vast emotional landscape of Beethoven’s magnificent Diabelli Variations, as well as his Op.
+119 Bagatelles and astonishingly original Op.
+109 Sonata.

 "Everything stands revealed in the light of his interpretation." —San Francisco Chronicle